aakashkumar1980/apps-microservices/ABOUT_PROJECT.md

 I worked on how these offers move through different stages in their lifecycle.
 It usually starts with **Offer Creation**, where the marketing or campaign team sets up all the rules — who’s eligible, what kind of reward it gives, when it starts and ends, and which merchants are included.

-Once that’s done, the offer goes into the **Publication phase**, where it becomes visible to customers — like on the bank’s app, website, or through push notifications.
+Once that’s done, the offer goes into the **Publication phase (also called Impressions)**, where it becomes visible to customers — like on the bank’s app, website, or through push notifications.

 Then comes **Enrollment or Activation**.
 Some offers are auto-applied, but others require the customer to actually activate them.
 So we track who enrolled and when.